 Happy fit and healthy 2017!

 Now that the holiday season is behind us it’s that time of year to set some goals and make some changes for the better.
 I don’t know about you but 2017 is looking fresh!
 So fresh that this year’s first post is all about getting you ready for a good healthy life.
-As you’ve learnt I have a serious relationship with food and now I’ll share my passion for fitness and well-being with you.
+As you’ve learnt I have a serious relationship with food and now I’ll share my passion for fitness and well-being.
 All at the convenience of your smart phone because ways of keeping fit just got a whole lot easier.

 I’ve used these three apps on the regular to workout, track my fitness journey and track my strengths & weaknesses.
 Whether you’re a beginner, intermediate or fitness buff there’s certainly something for everyone.
 So to get you started on your fitness journey here are my top 3 fitness apps you need to know.